me-julian/games-not-played/README.md

 -   [Docker Desktop](https://www.docker.com/products/docker-desktop/) or Docker Engine, Docker CLI & Docker Compose
 -   [MySQL](https://www.mysql.com/) (if not using Docker containers exclusively)

-## Running the app
+## Hosting the app

 Will eventually be set up to push images to docker hub for cloud hosting.

 As it is, [look below](#setting-up-the-repo-for-development) on installing with dev dependencies.
-Then make sure you've [created and migrated the production database](#working-with-the-database).
+Then make sure you've [created and migrated the production database](#initial-setup-and-updating-database-version).

 Run `bash scripts/build.sh` to build the server and client files for production.

+Then either:

-Run `bash scripts/start-prod.sh` to start the app locally in production mode using the built files.
+Run `bash scripts/start-prod.sh` to run the app locally in production mode.

 Run `docker compose build` and `docker compose up` in the root directory to build and run the app in Docker containers.

-## Setting up the repo for development
+## Setting up for development

 After cloning the repo, make sure you have PNPM installed.
 Run `pnpm install` in the root directory to install the dependencies for the whole project.

-[See below](#setting-up-the-repo-for-development) to get the database setup.
+[See below](#initial-setup-and-updating-database-version) to get the database setup.

+Run `bash scripts/start-dev.sh` to start the app using the source files with hot reloading.

 ## Working with the database